-Maintaining, enhancing, and promoting integrity of organic principles and products is accomplished through team work and collaboration of the NOSB and the NOP, as well as others in the organic community.
+Team work and collaboration between the NOSB and the NOP, as well as others in the organic community, is needed to maintain, enhance and promote the integrity of organic principles and products.
 Successful collaboration is dependent on effective communication and constructive feedback.
 Communication is facilitated by the Advisory Committee Specialist, who participates in all NOSB calls.
 Additionally, the NOP Deputy Administrator or designee will participate in all ES calls, and in other standing Subcommittee calls upon request and mutual agreement.
 In addition, each standing Subcommittee will be assigned an NOP staff person to provide technical, legal, and logistical support.